krush62/KPix/README.md

 - saturation curve (keep darker/brighter shades constant)
 - minimum and maximum brightness

-Palettes can be saved using the project's own kpal format (documentation can be found here: TBD)
+Palettes can be saved using the kpal format which is also used by [KPal](https://github.com/krush62/KPal).
+The file format documentation can be found [here](docs/kpal_file_format.md).
-#### Palette Export Formats
-- png (1x, 8x, 32x)
-- aseprite
-- gpl (Gimp)
-- txt (Paint.NET)
-- ase (Adobe)
-- pal (JASC)
-- xml (Corel)
-- soc (OpenOffice)

 ### File Format Support
-Kpix uses its own kpix format for storing project files (documentation can be found here: TBD).
+Kpix uses its own kpix format for storing project files.
+The file format documentation can be found [here](docs/kpix_file_format.md).
 #### Export Formats
-- png
+- png (with optional integer scaling)
-- gif
-- aseprite
+- aseprite (including the palette)
-- psd
+- psd (including the palette)
-- xcf
+- xcf (including the palette)

 #### Import Formats
 Due to its unique way of having parameterized color ramps, an import of other formats would always need some kind of remapping of the used colors into individual color ramps.

 ## Controls
 This application supports input by mouse/keyboard, touch screen and stylus.
+The complete control table can be found [here](docs/controls.md).

+### Quick Start
 | ACTION      | MOUSE               | TOUCH                | STYLUS                      |
 |-------------|---------------------|----------------------|-----------------------------|
 | use tool    | left click          | one finger           | down                        |